 When I first started climbing, I learned to climb top rope.
-I tried a little of bouldering but it seemed a lot scarier and harder.
-I often complained to my son and husband that bouldering was totally different from top roping.
+I tried a little bouldering but it seemed a lot scarier and harder.
+I often complained to my son and husband that bouldering was totally different from top-roping.
 Therefore, it was so much harder for me to grasp.
-My son would agree and added innocently, “Yeah, bouldering and top roping are totally different.
+My son would agree and added innocently, “Yeah, bouldering and top-roping are totally different.
 The only thing that they are similar is the climbing part.”
 That was an embarrassing statement.

 As I climbed more often, my confidence increased.
 I was willing to give bouldering another attempt.
 Bouldering got a little easier over time.
-However, I am stuck at a certain grade in bouldering as I am stuck at certain grade in top roping.
-Even though, both disciplines have different climbing grades, as a climber you maybe curious to see how they both compare in difficulty.
+However, I am stuck at a certain grade in bouldering as I am stuck at a certain grade in top-roping.
+Even though, both disciplines have different climbing grades, as a climber you may be curious to see how they both compare in difficulty.
 I am always curious hence this article to share with you my findings.

 How Are They Compared?

 Climbing grades can be pretty subjective.
 Each person has their own opinion about a route depending on a lot of factors.
 Some factors are the weather, is it indoor or outdoor, and the attributes of a climber such as the height or the length of the reach.